Chains

 ↓

-one combined response is rendered back to the userYour tool participating in chains
+one combined response rendered back to the userYour tool taking part

 from imperal_sdk import ActionResult, sdl